miguelmayhem92/ImageFinder/README.md

   |-embeddign_db/ #folder where the embedding_db is stored
   |-jobs/
      |-execute_ImageFinder.py # some functions and code that executes the image matching worflow
+     |-configs.py  # configs for the api and the prod code

 some demo pictures: